isomerpages/cris-actris/_our-facilities/About Our Facilities.md

 </div>

 <div style="margin-left: 20px;">
-<p>Pictures shown are placeholders and are not representative of the actual facilities.
+<p>Pictures shown are placeholders and are not representative of the actual facilities.<br>
 - Timeframe for attaining international accreditation and National Certification for CTGT – Information to be confirmed.</p>
 </div>